RehanMerchant/Golang/Go Fundamentals/06.Pointers & Memory/Readme.md

  }
  ```
  Now we pass the address of the variable `a` and derefrence it inside the increment function and increase the value, now it affects the same memory address that we print.

+ #### Memory Management

+ The process of allocationg, using and freeing memory during program execution efficiently such that the program functions fast and error free. (`malloc` and `free` are used in c/c++ to manage its own memory).
+But in go there is automatic memory management using garbage collector, reducing devloprt burden and preventing meomory leaks and dangling pointers, Unlike c/c++ where we have to manage all of it on our own.

+ There are two memory in go **Stack** and **Heap**, Each have specific purpose

+ **Stack**